 Client-private chef relationships vary, but an aspiring private chef should be prepared for non-traditional work hours and unpredictable time off.
 Families may sit down together or eat their meals separately and sporadically.
 When your employer travels for work or takes a vacation, you may accompany them or have that time off to yourself.

 Personal chefs visit a home to prepare, package, and store meals (normally 2 weeks’ worth) according to their clients’ preferences, provide re-heating instructions, and leave a clean kitchen behind.
 They are often enlisted to perform the necessary grocery shopping as well.
-According to the United States Personal Chef Association (USPCA), personal chefs may also work alongside fellow chefs in a licensed commercial kitchen offsite and deliver customized meals to their customers’ residences.
+In some cases, personal chefs may also work alongside fellow chefs in a licensed commercial kitchen offsite and deliver customized meals to their customers’ residences.

 Similar to a private chef, a personal chef may also be requested to prepare food for special events or even host a cooking class for their client’s friends.
 Solid teaching capabilities will greatly benefit you in this capacity.